survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Formatting tools complement linting well.
 They eliminate one source of confusion and make sure your code is formatted in a consistent way.

-You'll learn about typing in the next chapter.
+You’ll learn about typing in the next chapter.

 T> See the _Automation_ chapter to learn how to automate code formatting.